benmvp/slides/2017/nodevember/why-react.md

 NOTES:
 - Shameless plug alert!
-- I gave a talk call _React + ES.next = ♥_ at React Conf back in March
+- I gave a talk called _React + ES.next = ♥_ at React Conf back in March
 - I go through a handful of ES.next features that go great with React

 =====